GSA/USSM/_pages/marketplace/travel-expense.md

                 </div>

                   <p>
-Streamlined travel processes minimize administrative burden, allowing workforce to focus on core responsibilities instead of navigating complex and inefficient travel logistics.
+Streamlined travel processes minimize administrative burden, allowing workforce to focus on core responsibilities instead of navigating complex, inefficient travel logistics.
 Travel is often necessary to perform mission-critical tasks, such as providing oversight of agency work, conducting an inspection or investigation, or responding to emergencies.
-Travelers should be able to book arrangements in a manner that efficiently leverages negotiated rates and contracts (e.g. <A HREF="https://www.gsa.gov/travel/plan-a-trip/transportation-airfare-rates-pov-rates-etc/airfare-rates-city-pair-program" title="GSA's City-Pair Program">GSA's City-Pair Program</A>).
+Travelers should be able to book arrangements in a way that efficiently leverages negotiated rates and contracts (e.g. <A HREF="https://www.gsa.gov/travel/plan-a-trip/transportation-airfare-rates-pov-rates-etc/airfare-rates-city-pair-program" title="GSA's City-Pair Program">GSA's City-Pair Program</A>).
 <BR><BR>
 A centralized approach provides visibility into spending, ensuring alignment with Federal Travel Regulations (FTR) and audit requirements creating the transparency needed to sustain public trust by delivering and demonstrating responsible stewardship of taxpayer funds.
-This approach will:
+This approach:

 <ul>
-<LI>Reduce Technology Duplication and Cost</LI>
+<LI>Reduces Technology Duplication and Cost</LI>
-<LI>Increase Transaction Cost Efficiency</LI>
+<LI>Increases Transaction Cost Efficiency</LI>
-<LI>Improve Interoperability through Standardization</LI>
+<LI>Improves Interoperability through Standardization</LI>
-<LI>Lower Agency Administrative Burden</LI>
+<LI>Lowers Agency Administrative Burden</LI>
-<LI>Improve Employee Response in Mission Delivery</LI>
+<LI>Improves Employee Response in Mission Delivery</LI>
-<LI>Drive Security and Compliance</LI>
+<LI>Drives Security and Compliance</LI>
-<LI>Create Transparency through Data</LI>
+<LI>Creates Transparency through Data</LI>

 </ul>